eternagame/EternaBench/docs/linkToArnie.md

 ```

-And define a new function in `bpps.py`:
+2. Define a new function in `bpps.py`:

 ```